AFCAT Exam Pattern 2025: Section-Wise Syllabus

 Chapter-Wise Weightage of Each Subject under AFCAT Syllabus

-AFCAT syllabus and exam pattern comprise 4 main subjects.
-It is English, General Awareness, Numerical Ability, Reasoning and Military Aptitude.
+The AFCAT exam pattern and syllabus comprise 4 main subjects.
+It is English, General Awareness, Numerical Ability, Reasoning, and Military Aptitude.
 Further, each of these subjects has several topics that come with a different number of questions and weightage.
 The following is the chapter-wise weightage according to the AFCAT paper pattern:

 English